Working Tickets in the App

 Open a ticket row to work in detail view.

 Knowledge suggestions are loaded once when opening an existing ticket and then refreshed as you edit title/description.
-Existing ticket detail now renders from the main ticket document first.
+Existing ticket detail renders from the main ticket document first.
 Slower sections such as core form metadata, template fields, conversation, and activity hydrate progressively with local skeleton placeholders instead of keeping the entire page behind one loading spinner.
-Reopening ticket detail or ticket settings shortly afterwards also reuses one live local ticket-settings source plus a short-lived template cache, so repeat opens feel faster inside the same workspace.
 The ticket detail header is selectable, so you can copy the visible ticket id directly from the title line.
-New tickets now use the same shared incremental workspace counter as tasks, events, and documents.
-During the transition period, older tickets can still show legacy random ids while newer tickets show shorter numeric ids.
+New tickets use the same shared incremental workspace counter as tasks, events, and documents.
+Older tickets can still show legacy random ids.
 The activity timeline starts collapsed by default and expands only when you click the activity toggle in that section.
-The autosave banner now shows when the last successful save happened in a live relative format such as "just now" or "5 minutes ago" instead of showing a fixed clock time.
-Age, first-response, and resolution chips now expose exact event timestamps in tooltips so agents can inspect the precise creation, first-response, and resolution times without leaving the summary row.
+The autosave banner shows the last successful save in a relative format such as "just now" or "5 minutes ago".
+Age, first-response, and resolution chips expose exact event timestamps in tooltips so agents can inspect precise creation, first-response, and resolution times without leaving the summary row.
+For customer-linked tickets, the detail view shows a compact customer context section with profile data, portal access status, related customer tickets, a Show in customer portal switch, and a Copy portal link action when a public thread link is available.

 Core fields